 Employment law requires employers to consult with affected employees and, where an employer is proposing to dismiss 20 or more employees in a 90 day period or less (even if those proposed dismissals relate solely to making changes to terms and conditions of employment), it must collectively consult with elected employee representatives for the relevant minimum period and also provide the required notification to the government.

-When selecting employees for redundancy or appointment to alternative positions (whether by way of selection criteria or an interview process), employers need to ensure that they use criteria that is not directly or indirectly discriminatory on the grounds of any of the characteristics protected under the Equality Act 2010 (age, sex, race etc.) and that any criteria used is applied fairly.
+When selecting employees for redundancy or appointment to alternative positions (whether by way of selection criteria or an interview process), employers need to ensure that they use criteria that are not directly or indirectly discriminatory on the grounds of any of the characteristics protected under the Equality Act 2010 (age, sex, race etc.) and that any criteria used is applied fairly.

 . . . and in other news . . .